bitboxer/bitboxer.de/_posts/2014-08-30-biking-in-berlin.md

 has lots of huge streets.
 At least in the eastern part (where I am most of the time).
 And you can see that in the video.
 Lots of bikers in the city.

 Yes, it could be improved in a lot of places.
-For example some car drivers have problems to realize that they share the road and some bikers don't think they have to stop at a red light.
 But it's on a good way into the right direction.